ppppqp/ppppqp.github.io/posts/2023-09-03-WASM-parser.md

 * N bytes of content

 ### Type
-The Type section contains the type information for all functions, i.e, it enumerates the "(parameter types, return type)" pairs of all functions in this module.
+The Type section contains the type information (a.k.a signature) for all functions, i.e, it enumerates the "(parameter types, return type)" pairs of all functions in this module.
 When a function want to declare its type, it only need to specify an index into the Type section.

 ```bash
 00000000 00 61 73 6d 01 00 00 00  01 8a 80 80 80 00 02 60  |.asm...........`|